 Part of why we started Limina back in 2014 was our recognition of the challenges in trusting and accessing position data.
 Hence, Limina’s Investment Management System has a core which is a live extract Investment Book of Record.
 As former investment managers, we want to present a coherent business-level view of the topic: we’ve found this difficult to access to date.
 Hence, we created a complete guide on Investment Book of Record.
 This article you’re reading now is an extension of that guide, which transparently compares Limina’s capabilities with those of the IBOR Global Standard.

 The benchmark: 2014 Investment Book of Record Global Standard Report

-In 2014, a consortium of investment managers known as the Global IBOR Standards Working Group, released a paper that defined the 3rd generation of Investment Books of Record.
-This generation of IBOR has become known as “live extract” IBORs, because it’s not dependent on storing positions in any way, but rather always constructs and delivers a position on request.
-This position view extracted is based on a time-series of transactions in multiple states, viewed through a lens which is defined by instructions from a user or other system.
+In 2014, a consortium of investment managers known as the Global IBOR Standards Working Group, released a paper that defined the Investment Books of Record in the modern age.
+This 3rd generation of IBOR has become known as “live extract” IBORs, because it’s not dependent on storing positions in any way, but rather always constructs and delivers a position on request.
+Any position view extracted is based on a time-series of transactions in multiple states, viewed through a lens which is defined by instructions from a user or other system.